koroonakaart/koroonakaart/README.md

 All suggestions and ideas are welcome.
 Please feel free to fork the project, raise new issues, or make pull requests.

 The project is primarily voluntary and has received no funding other than from members of the community.
-Open Knowledge Estonia [https://www.facebook.com/okestonia/](https://www.facebook.com/okestonia/) has opened a separate bank account to receive support for infrastructure and core maintance:

-MTÜ Open Knowledge Estonia EE607700771004696794

-We will publish the amount of all support received and keep costs transparent.

 # History